 I wasn’t expecting it to be of a lesser performance, in my opinion, to the Dragonfly Cobalt with the headphones I am using and especially at its price point.
 Be aware the difference is very small though and one which could easily be obviated by preference.

 It’s clearly a slightly more flexible proposition to the Dragonfly Cobalt, because being more powerful it’s going to drive more demanding headphones.
 Also it has optical and coaxial digital inputs and often gets used in full sized HiFi systems as a DAC, as well as portable headphone amp/ DAC.
 So it has more uses.

 On this basis it possibly might not be comparable, but if you are looking for sound quality in using easy to drive headphones with laptops or phones, the DragonFly Cobalt trumps it on sound quality in my opinion.
 As well as on portability, and price.
 This makes the DragonFly Cobalt a fantastic product in this group test.

 Bottom Line Summary

-So if you are considering any of these headphone amp/DACs, are a detail meister and you want a budget offering, you might pick the Cyrus Soundkey.
+So if you are considering any of these headphone DACs in this Headphone DAC Supertest , you are a detail meister and you want a budget offering, you might pick the Cyrus Soundkey.
 Alternatively the Dragonfly Black if you want to ‘neutral max’ your music within a budget.
 For added gains the Dragonfly Red is easily worth its price next up in the pecking order bringing better timbre and transients.
-The Cobalt model trumps both the other Dragonfly’s on pound for pound value, even though it’s more expensive.
+My appraisal of these DACs demonstrates the DragonFly Cobalt trumps both the other Dragonfly’s on pound for pound value, even though it’s more expensive.

 I suspect in future reviews it will be regarded as outcompeting other similar but more expensive products or those such products currently established.
 Don’t you just love competition!